 We forge strong relationships with correctional facilities throughout New York State.
 Click on any tab to read more.

 Greene Correctional Facility

-In January 2014 Hudson Link for Higher Education in Prison expanded its college programs and now sponsors an Associate’s in Liberal Arts Degree Track through Siena College at Greene Correctional Facility.
+In January 2014, Hudson Link for Higher Education in Prison expanded its college programs and sponsors an associate degree in Individual Studies through Columbia-Greene Community College at Greene Correctional Facility.

 Greene Correctional Facility is a medium-security men’s prison with a population of approximately 1,600 in Coxsackie, NY, about 30 minutes south of Albany.
 This partnership expands Hudson Link’s reach further upstate than ever before.
 Additionally, approximately 50% of Greene’s population is under 21; Hudson Link has traditionally worked with older populations, so this is an exciting opportunity to impact a younger population.

 Greene offers a wide variety of programs to the population there, including a range of vocational programs, such a masonry, electrical, and horticulture.
 They also offer Adult Basic Education (ABE), Pre-GED, and GED courses.
 Greene is one of the only facilities in New York that offers the New York State Plus program, an advanced GED program designed to prepare students for college-level work.

 Hudson Link sponsors pre-college and college programs for a group of approximately 50 students at Greene, partnering with Columbia-Greene Community College.
 Admission to the program is competitive and highly sought after within the facility.

 In October 2016, Hudson Link partnered with SUNY Ulster and launched an associate degree-granting program in Shawangunk Correctional Facility.
 The maximum security facility, which houses 558 men, was originally built in 1983 near the existing Wallkill Correctional Facility, a medium security prison.
 The co-location was designed so that services by both facilities could be shared, reducing the costs of each prison.